shn2016/leetcode-javascript/Easy/README.md

 * the key is to optimize the algorithm;
 * Obejects involved are array, string, stack, tree and listNode;
 * There are algorithms I might use, such as O(n), dp or some else, I should do some research about it;
+* I've been ignoring using concepts such as (foreach, set), should consider more;

 ## Solution Reference